The philosophy of systems

 That is, they share the number that enumerates how many members belong to the family.

 <create and use> <represent quantities of>

-Mathematicians <observe and envisage > Instances of Types
+Mathematicians <observe and envisage > Families of things

 Realities are composed of matter and energy that exists; meaning it can be located in space and time.